 - Raincoat: Before going on your cycle around Stanley Park, make sure you check the weather.
 It rains a lot here, so you’ll want to make sure you’ve got a lightweight raincoat if the clouds are rolling in!

-- Reuseable water bottle: (I like these ones!).
-Take a big reuseable water bottle with you.
-Cycling can be thirsty work!
+- Reuseable water bottle: (I like these!).
+Take a big reusable water bottle with you.
+Cycling Stanley Park can be thirsty work!
 There are water fountains dotted along the seawall so you can refill your bottle for free.